EstherUto/MechaCar_Statistical_Analysis/README.md

 - running t-tests to determine if the manufacturing lots are statistically different and,
 - Designing a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.

-Two data files were provided for this stidy and can be found in the `Resources` folder.
+Two data files were provided for this study and can be found in the `Resources` folder.

 All statistical analysis were performed using R programming language.